Mental Health America Houston shares resources for kids dealing with mental illness - NewsBreak

 2. Validate – acknowledge their feelings.

 If you think you may be showing signs of mental illness, Mental Health America Houston has a free self-screener.
-You can find that link and additional resources on their website .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+You can find that link and additional resources on their website.

 Comments / 0